-The \$get\randstate() system function returns a copy of the internal state of a RNG.
-With no arguments, this function returns the state of the RNG associated with the calling process.
-If the optional object argument is specified, the function returns the state of the RNG associated with the given object.
+The get randstate() function returns a copy of the internal state of the RNG associated with the given object.

 The RNG state is a string of unspecified length and format.
 The length and contents of the string are implementation dependent.